asmagin/Cake.Sitecore/README.md

 #### Sync :: Unicorn (`Sitecore.Tasks.SyncAllUnicornItemsName`)
 Executes Unicorn content synchronization using (`SC_SITE_URL`).
 Secret required to authenticate services should be located in a config file (`UNICORN_CONFIG_PATH`).
 List of configurations can be passed via parameter (`UNICORN_CONFIGURATIONS`)

+## Contributing
+Any feedback, [issues](https://github.com/asmagin/Cake.Sitecore/issues) or pull requests [pull requests](https://github.com/asmagin/Cake.Sitecore/pulls) are welcome and greatly appreciated.
 ## Samples
 Sample usage of a CAKE-build with Habitat could be found in [here](https://github.com/asmagin/Habitat/tree/cake)

-## Contributing
+## Release notes
-Any feedback, [issues](https://github.com/asmagin/Cake.Sitecore/issues) or pull requests [pull requests](https://github.com/asmagin/Cake.Sitecore/pulls) are welcome and greatly appreciated.
+# v.1.0.15
+Sitecore Powershell Extensions updated to version 5.0 "ScAdminUser" parameter default fixed - "admin" .nuspec version bumped

+# v.1.0.14
+Fixed issue with wrong assembly version generation.
+Removed build number from assemsbly version and make it 0 by default.
+Otherwise it breaks reference for the nuget packages generated for the same {Major}.{Minor}.{Patch} version

+# v.1.0.8
+Added new parameter Sitecore.Parameters.TestsFailImmediately with default boolean value = true.
+In case of failed unit tests parameter Sitecore.Parameters.TestsFailImmediately controls if tasks Sitecore.Tasks.RunServerUnitTestsTaskName and Sitecore.Tasks.RunClientUnitTestsTaskName should fail immediately or not.
+Otherwise if Sitecore.Parameters.TestsFailImmediately = false unit test execution will throw an exception in the task Sitecore.Tasks.MergeCoverageReportsTaskName.
+You can pass value to the parameter with argument:
+-TESTS_FAIL_IMMEDIATELY=false